aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deploy-app.md

 persistentvolume/pvc-47edb62d-98b6-4973-9d81-337846a5f3cd   1Gi        RWO            Delete           Bound    my-cool-app/postgres-pvc   standard                21h
 ```

-The Pod db, which is the database, uses this PersistentVolume.
-Therefore, if the Pod is deleted for a reason, the StatefulSet controller will start a new replacement Pod and attach the same PersistentVolume to the Pod, so it is possible to take over the data.
+The Pod 'db', which is the database, uses this PersistentVolume.
+Therefore, if the Pod is deleted for any reason, the StatefulSet controller will start a new replacement Pod and attach the same PersistentVolume to the Pod, so it is possible to take over the data.

 Next, check the pods: